nmjadue/Hackathon2021/README.md

 Through this project, I learned coding basics.
 I had zero coding experience before this Hackathon.
 My undergraduate degrees include English and Integrated Language Arts Education and I am currently pursing a Juris Doctorate.
 I became interested in coding as my school exposed me to the world of cybersecurity.
 While I understood some basic computer concepts, I struggled to understand exactly how anything actually functioned.
 Through this project, I learned about the process from idea to finished product.
 I also learned how code is used.
 I am excited to learn more about different coding languages to complete my own projects, now that I understand how to use them.

 <b> Natalie's Takeaways: </b>
-While I've been in the computer schienc and tech community for a while, this is my first Hackathon.
+While I've been in the computer science and tech community for a while, this is my first Hackathon.
 I came into this experience intending to complete a project and have fun.
 Not only did I do that, but I learned some valueable programming skills with Javascript, CSS, and HTML.
 I also feel more confident attending future Hackathons.

 <b> Rachel's Takeaways: </b>
+I've recently decided to make a career shift from Banking to UX/UI Design, and this is my first experience with it.
+I intended to gain some experience and complete a project, but I was also able to get a headstart on using some UX programs that I know will be helpful for my future career moves.
+I learned a lot about the project process from the first idea brainstorming to the finalization of the finished website.
+I'm so grateful that I'm able to also walk away with some knowledge in Figma, which I will be using in an upcoming UX Design Certification.

 ## What's next for DigiTutor
 <b> Improving Our Curriculum </b>: